 Historic buildings define the character and form a core component of the cultural infrastructure of the area.
-Heritage assets often require continued significant investment which can prove very challenging; however this is important for securing the long term future of these assets.
-Many of the historic buildings that contribute to our places are often vacant as the original use within these buildings has ceased and finding new uses for these building can be difficult.
+Heritage and cultural assets often require continued significant investment which can prove very challenging; however this is important for securing the long term future of these assets.
+Many of the historic buildings that contribute to our places are often vacant as the original use within these buildings has ceased and finding new uses for these buildings can be challenging.
 The promotion of the built heritage within Renfrewshire is important and the LDP Action Programme highlights an approach to facilitate development and manage the assets within Renfrewshire.

-The policy framework set out within the LDP will assess all developments taking into consideration the level of importance as well as the nature of the heritage assets.
+The policy framework set out within the LDP will assess all developments taking into consideration the level of importance as well as the nature of the heritage and cultural assets.
+The use of enabling development will be considered where it is essential to the preservation of built heritage and where the benefits outweigh any conflict with other parts of the development plan.
+The New Development SG sets out the criteria to be met by enabling development.